 A: Probably not.
 First, it is unclear if the trip serves a business purpose.
 Miles must determine if there is a legitimate purpose, and document his determination in writing.
 Second, Brady should not pay for any stopover or additional expenses for the purchasing agent's husband.
-Additionally, Miles needs to determine whether covering travel expenses for the purchasing agent is legal in the country where they're doing business and in accordance with local business custom.
+Additionally, Miles needs to determine whether covering travel expenses for the purchasing agent is legal in the country where they're doing business.
 Miles must also obtain permission from Brady's General Counsel before any reimbursements or expense payments are made.